 Overweight, Clean Eat.
 High Protein Diet.
 For those that are overweight, but already eat a clean diet that is rich in protein, calories matter.
 Calories should be reduced to lose weight.
 With that said, this drop should only be minor.
 Generally only several hundred calories below maintenance level.

-Bumping up protein intake slightly will help, but obviously since you are already eating a lot of protein, there isn't much wiggle room here.
-It's best to add no more than 10 to 15% more protein to your diet while keep calories the same.
+Bumping up protein intake slightly will help, but obviously, since you are already eating a lot of protein, there isn't much wiggle room here.
+It's best to add no more than 10 to 15% more protein to your diet while keeping calories the same.

 I wouldn't recommend pushing your protein intake about 40% of your total daily intake.
 For a man consuming a 3,000 calorie diet, this would mean a maximum of 300 grams of protein per day.
 This is a huge amount, obviously, but may help with energy expenditure.
 Using these guidelines, a woman consuming 1,800 calories per day would eat no more than 180 grams of protein per day.